Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks

 \PARstart{O}{ne} of the primary objects of interest of urban researchers and planners are street networks.
 They study street networks for a variety of applications such as traffic engineering, transportation, and urban planning.
 Recently, academics from seemingly unrelated fields, such as Networks Science and Computer Science, have joined to study the complexity of large street networks and develop efficient algorithms to process them.

 With the advent of the OpenStreetMap (OSM) project \cite{Haklay2008} the street topology of virtually any city in the world became publicly available for analysis.
 Tools like OSMnx \cite{Boeing2017, Boeing2017b} make it easy for any researcher to download OSM street network data with a simple query.
-However, the availability of such networks has also revealed the limitations of current tools in compute-intensive tasks like graph visualization.
-The street network of large cities is made of dozens of thousands of nodes and edges.
-This fact imposes the need to push the processing capabilities of graphics adapters to render such large structures.
-These complex visualizations should also allow for user interactivity by enabling navigation, panning, zooming, and clicking.
+However, the availability of such networks has also revealed the limitations of current tools like graph visualization.

-Rendering interactive large networks alone is not enough, though.
 Urban researchers need tools to make sense of multivariate data associated with street networks.
 These data are hardly static: vehicle counts, vehicle positions, traffic bottlenecks, and other urban data change over time.
 Dashboards have become a standard visual analytics tool when trying to make sense of multivariate data.
-Prominent dashboard tools in industry include Tableau \cite{Batt2020} and Google Data Studio\footnote{https://datastudio.google.com/}.
-However, this kind of open tool is too general to support the practical analytical needs of real-world urban applications \cite{Zheng2016}.
+Prominent dashboard tools in the industry include Tableau \cite{Batt2020} and Google Data Studio\footnote{https://datastudio.google.com/}.
+However, these kinds of open tools are too general to support the practical analytical needs of real-world urban applications \cite{Zheng2016}.

+On the other hand, the street network of large cities is made of dozens of thousands of nodes and edges.
+This imposes the need to push the processing capabilities of graphics adapters to render such large structures.
+These complex visualizations should also allow for user interactivity by enabling navigation, panning, zooming, and clicking.

 The use of web technologies for developing visualization solutions is currently a tendency among practitioners.
 Open-source programming libraries like the Dash framework enable data analysts to develop their own rich and interactive web dashboards by exploiting a variety of coordinated web plotting and UI components.
 Such dashboards can be displayed in any modern web browser and be easily deployed on the web.